 14. Section 14: Debit entries in electronic cash/credit ledger for tax/interest payment (to be populated after payment of tax and submissions of return).
 The last section has entries related to cash outflow for payment of tax/interest/late fee.
 It is populated after payment of tax and filing the return.

 Now that all the details are updated, the form GSTR 5 is verified by the authorized signatory who is a representative of the non-resident taxpayer.
 He must be a resident of India with a valid PAN.
-The final section has details like date, place, the name of the authorised signatory and signatures of the authorised signatory along with the designation.
+The final section has details like date, place, the name of the authorized signatory and signatures of the authorized signatory along with the designation.

 After Form GSTR-5 is filed:

 - On the successful filing of Form GSTR 5 – ARN is generated.